 Part of every step of the above plan is identifying and tagging (yellow biodegradable marker tape) native plants near the trail and remove the invasive plants to create safe trails for the public.
 We will use and teach the free app, iNaturalist for this project.

 Other plans: Signage, nature walks and educating the community with NTMN’s Nature Trunks.

-Location: 7000 Bexar St., Dallas 75215, near Bonton Farms.
+Location: Blair Park 6915 Bexar St. Dallas Texas 75215 near Bonton Farms.
 If the cul-de-sac is full, park along Bexar.
 On work days, we meet at the circle concrete trail head over the levees.

 Important Notes: All volunteers must sign a waiver from the City of Dallas to work on city property.
 Per DPR, only hand tools are allowed for use by volunteers.

 3rd Saturday dates for trail work from 10a-12:30p